TheEmbersOfTwilight/Text-Adventure1/README.md

 - LICENSE-AGPLv3 — AGPLv3 text for code
 - LICENSE-CC-BY-NC-SA-4.0 — CC BY-NC-SA 4.0 text for assets/prose
 - LICENSES.md — mapping file explaining which parts of the repo are under which license
+- CONTRIBUTING.md - outline for contributing to the project
+- CODE_OF_CONDUCT.md - file explaining rules that apply to all contributors and community members

 Contributing
 ------------